 - Only on Windows: Install KYSA to a location of your choice and start the program after successful installation

-- Only on Mac: The KYSA.app file inside the unzipped folder is not verified by Apple.
-You can execute the software with the Ctrl-key pressed.
+- Only on Mac: The KYSA.app file inside the unzipped folder is not verified by Apple, which is why a „corrupted file“ error message is displayed.

 You have to export your account transactions to a csv-file so that it can be read-in with KYSA.
 From version 4.04. on the import of xml-files complying to the SEPA standard (ISO 20022) is also supported.
 Currently only csv-files of german accounts are supported, but I hope to integrate further accounts in the near future (see more below).

 KYSA analyzes the transactions and sorts them into categories based on the entries defined by the user.
 KYSA is shipped with some categories already pre-defined.
-You can either stick to them or change them and of course add new categories.
+You can stick to them, alter the names and dependencies or add new categories.

-Before starting data analysis you can define to extract all transactions associated with vacations to a separate file.
+Moreover, KYSA offers the option to extract all transactions associated with vacations to a separate file.
 Furthermore you can let KYSA round every payment to the next full amount and extract that sum of roundings (called „roundies“).
 Last but not least it is possible to link your cash withdrawals in your account transactions to your manually recorded cash payments.
 For this to work you need to record your cash payments in the „cashbook“-Excel file which is provided within the download zip-file.
-This excel file has to be imported and can then be matched to all data records which were already processed.
+After importing this excel file KYSA matches all entries to the data records which were already processed.
 This analysis step can help you to get a more realistic overview of the amounts spent in each category (cash and card payments).

-The results of these analytical steps are returned as Excel-File (opt-in), which you then can use for further calculations.
-Moreover KYSA provides a set of diagrams (e.g. Boxplot, Bar and Pie Charts) to help you understand your spendings faster.
-These diagrams are saved as pictures (png-files), so you can easily access them on multiple platforms without starting KYSA again.
+The results of KYSA’s analytical steps are returned as Excel-File (opt-in), which you then can use for further calculations.
+Moreover KYSA provides a set of diagrams (e.g. Boxplot, Bar and Pie Charts) to help you understand your spendings at a quick glance.
+Diagrams are saved as pictures (png-files), so you can easily access them on multiple platforms without starting KYSA again.

 Below you find some screenshots of the User Interface and resulting diagrams (without values and category names):